Henry6612700/ProjectUAS/README.md

 In here, we make introduce the historical site with android studio

-By: Alfi Dharmawan, Henry and other
+By: Alfi Dharmawan, Henry, Christian and other